 Community

-The Zelikowsky Lab is dedicated to nurturing a respectful, diverse, equitable, inclusive (DEI), and balanced lab environment.
+The Zelikowsky Lab is dedicated to nurturing a respectful, welcoming, balanced, and inclusive lab environment.
 We believe that science and discovery are as much about a passionate, positive community as they are about hard work and experiments.

-To that end, we actively spearhead and participate in numerous outreach and DEI activities both on campus and across the neuroscience community.
-We hold ourselves accountable by hosting bi-annual lab meetings to brainstorm ideas to advance equity, diversity, and inclusion, discuss the impact of previous efforts, and take stock of our progress.
+To that end, we actively spearhead and participate in numerous outreach and community-building activities both on campus and across the neuroscience community.
+We hold ourselves accountable by hosting bi-annual lab meetings to brainstorm ideas to advance community-building, and take stock of our progress.

 Below, we highlight some of these efforts.